Filtered deformations of elliptic algebras: Classifications

 We thus need to understand this autoequivalence better.
 For convenience, we consider its inverse instead.
 A pair $(X,\psi)$ determines an adjoint pair of functors $j_*:\coh E\to \coh X$, $j^*:\coh X\to \coh E$, and there is a functorial distinguished triangle

 (actually a direct sum decomposition of $Lj^*j_*$).
 Since $\Psi_X^{-1}M\cong (\Psi_X^{-1}\sO_E)\otimes \tau_q^*M$, it remains only to compute $\Psi_X^{-1}\sO_E$.
 This is a line bundle on $E\times E^{12-d}$, and is functorial in $E$, so is really a line bundle on the corresponding moduli stack.
-Such line bundles were classified in \cite{elldaha}, and any such bundle can be described via its polarization (a quadratic form in the coordinates, in this case $z$ on $E$ and $u,h,q,x_1,\dots,x_{9-d}$ on $E^{12-d}$) and its weight (an integer mod 12).
+Such line bundles were classified in \cite[Prop.
+2.2]{elldaha}, and have the form ${\cal L}_{Q,w}$ with ``weight'' $w\in \Z/12\Z$ (the isomorphism class of the pullback of the identity section) and ``polarization'' $Q$ (the class in the N\'eron-Severi group of the generic fiber).
+The polarization is a symmetric element of $\End(E\times E^{12-d})\cong \Mat_{13-d}(\Z)$, and thus may be expressed as a quadratic form $vQv^t/2$ in the coordinates, in our case $z$ on $E$ and $u,h,q,x_0,\dots,x_{8-d}$ on $E^{12-d}$.
 (Note that homomorphisms between powers of $E$ are generically given by integer matrices, and the pullback acts on the polarization in the obvious way.
 Also, the line bundle is relatively ample iff the polarization is positive definite.)

 Composing $\psi$ with an equivalence $\coh(X)\cong \coh(X')$ does not change $Lj^*j_*$, so leaves $\Psi_X^{-1}$ alone.
-Not only does this imply that $\Psi_X^{-1}$ is well-defined as a functor on the category of sheaves on the universal curve over the parameter space, but that it is invariant under the action of $W(E_{9-d})\ltimes \NS(X)$.
+Not only does this imply that $\Psi_X^{-1}$ is well-defined as a functor on the category of sheaves on the universal curve over the parameter space, but that it is invariant under the action of $\NS(X)$.
 Similarly, if we compose with an autoequivalence of $\coh(E)$, this simply conjugates $\Psi_X^{-1}$ by that autoequivalence, and thus we know how $\Psi_X^{-1}\sO_E$ must transform under that action on parameter space.

-The action of $E\times \Pic(E)$ suffices to determine the dependence of $\Psi^{-1}\sO_E$ on $u$ and $\delta$, and given this, the action of $\NS(X)$ almost completely determines $\Psi^{-1}\sO_E$.
-Indeed, these give us linear equations in the coefficients of the polarization which when solved tell us that